 I asked her if she would also help me edit my work and, before I knew it, I was a member of the Writing Gym.
 I discovered that Annalisa offers several courses to help aspiring writers complete their books and get them published.

 We worked on the anthology, editing it and bringing it up to a publishable standard.
 In the meantime, she also encouraged me to continue with the short stories, resulting in another three completed anthologies and five more anthology WIPs (Works In Progress for those who don't like acronyms) that are offshoots of the original four.
 I've also written two versions of a novel and begun another.
 In addition, the blocked novel is now halfway completed (it's going to be an epic).

 Various agents and publishers rejected the first book of the anthology on the grounds that anthologies are seldom good break-out works to start a publishing career with.
 Annalisa and I sat together at last year's Writers' Retreat and discussed the problem.
 We decided to take two short stories I had written and use them as the basis of an episodic science fiction novel.

 Over the next couple of months (Annalisa offers a course to help you complete your novel in eight weeks), I wrote the remaining chapters and was ready for editing.

 During the editing phase, Annalisa read the book and made suggestions to improve the story while encouraging me to develop my voice.
 Since this was the second time around for me, editing went much better.
 I head learnt so much about the writing process working on the anthology that there were few corrections necessary.
 Most of our work was developmental editing, finding and correcting plot holes, foreshadowing, linking back to earlier events, improving dialogs, etc.

 She also helped with my abiding sin: Britishisms, as she calls them.
-I tend to use words and phrases that are unique to British English, which could limit international sales.
+I tend to use words and phrases unique to British English, which could limit international sales.

 The next phase, preparing for submission, I've already touched on in my post about Submissions.